 Trine Obel grew up in Denmark and met the local Nat-gypsies in Pushkar in the spring 2013.
 She is the founder and administrator of Pushkar Children Trust – helping to collect donations in order to run the project.
 She is visiting Pushkar yearly to stay with the children and their families and help with administration of the project.
 Her dream is to help children for a better life by education, medical care and love.
-Currently she studies medicine in Denmark.
+She works as a doctor in Denmark.

 Jeetu Bhat grew up in the gypsy camp on the outskirts of Pushkar.
 Jeetu had the privilege to be able to go to school until fourth grade.
 Therefore, he learned to greatly appreciate the value of education.
 He is the reason why Pushkar Children Trust started as he had a strong wish to get the children out of the camps.
 Jeetu is now handling volunteers/visitors who like to see our project in Pushkar.
 He is working as a tuk-tuk driver and helps out at the project when needed.